Nice to meet you.

 1. Learn to say no

 This is an important skill to practice in any aspect of your life but takes on a new level of significance when you’re running a side hustle, and it applies to both your day job and your side business.
-Be firm in the workplace about working overtime unless it’s absolutely necessary (like in the case of an urgent project for example).
-When it comes to your side hustle, don’t be shy to say no to projects or customers that won’t be worth your while.
+Be firm in the workplace about working overtime unless it’s absolutely necessary (like in the case of an urgent project, for example).
+Regarding your side hustle, don’t be shy to say no to projects or customers that won’t be worth your while.

 2. Optimize your hours

 When you’re burning the candle at both ends, it pays to optimize your hours.
-This means that you need to make the most of the limited hours that you have available to work on your side business by working smartly.
+This means you need to make the most of the limited hours available to work on your business side by working smartly.

-Look for ways to automate tasks so that you don’t waste any time, work systematically, and follow a motto that we use in our business.
-Think: impact.
-This means to prioritize tasks that have the greatest impact on the growth of your side hustle and put less impactful tasks, as much as you’d like to have them, on the backburner.
+Look for ways to automate tasks so that you don’t waste time, work systematically, and follow a motto we use in our business: Think impact.
+This means prioritizing tasks that have the greatest impact on the growth of your side hustle and putting less impactful tasks, as much as you’d like to have them, on the back burner.

-TIP: A simple way to help you ease into automation is by utilizing marketing automation software.
+Tip: A simple way to ease into automation is to utilize marketing automation software.
 Need to send out mass emails?
 Automate it.
-Need to post on social media when half of the world is awake but it's your time to sleep?
+Need to post on social media?
 Automate it.
-Need to track data and the success of your campaigns?
-You guessed it.
+Need to track campaigns?
 Automate it.

 3. Find time in creative ways